Undergraduate Student Financial Services

 Welcome to Student Financial Services at Massachusetts Maritime Academy.
-Although some families find MMA to be a very affordable public university, we understand that many families require financial assistance to help make it affordable.
+Although some families find us to be a very affordable public university, we understand that many families require financial assistance to help make it affordable.
 Our goal is to assist you and your family in every way possible in meeting your educational expenses.
-This is accomplished through the awarding of scholarships, grants, loans, and student work programs and by providing you with a supportive and comfortable environment where staff is willing to work with you in obtaining the necessary funds you may need to attend MMA.
+This is accomplished through the awarding of scholarships, grants, loans, and student work programs and by providing you with a supportive and comfortable environment where staff is willing to work with you in obtaining the necessary funds you may need to attend Massachusetts Maritime Academy.
 In addition to providing students with financial aid options, our team will also assist you through the billing process and your payment options.

 In addition to working with both undergraduate and graduate students, our office also assists veterans and their dependents and works directly with the VA in obtaining educational benefits for these students.